 Guidelines for Setting SMART FOR ME Goals

-Your goals must be optimistic.
+- Optimistic: Your goals must be optimistic.
 This was mentioned above when we discussed that your goals must be written in a positive way.

-Your goals must be ready.
-This essentially means that you must be at a point in your life where you are ready and able to achieve these goals that you have set.
-There is no point in getting ahead of yourself and setting goals that are outside your current means.
+- Ready: Your goals must be ready.
+This essentially means that you must be at a point in your life where you are ready and able to achieve these goals.
+Set goals that are within your control and sphere of influence.

-The 8 Essential Steps for Goal Setting
+8 Essential Steps for Goal Setting Success

 Step 1: Identify Past Successes and Achievements

-Step 2: Identify Consistent Accomplishments and Skills
+Step 2: Outline Consistent Accomplishments and Skills

-Step 3: Identify Current Life Circumstances
+Step 3: Assess Your Current Life Circumstances

 Step 4: Gain Leverage to Accelerate Your Motivation

-Step 5: Identify Your Life’s Purpose
+Step 5: Highlight Your Life’s Purpose

-This stage of questioning will help you to identify your unique and amazing strengths, talents, skills, passions and abilities.
-After which, you will be better able to clarify your life’s purpose and major objective.
-This purpose is essential as it will better assist you with clarifying your goals in the following section.
+Here, your next step is to identify your life’s passions and purpose.
+This stage of the process will help you determine your unique strengths, talents, skills, passions, and abilities.
+After which, you will be better able to clarify your life’s purpose and primary objectives.

-Step 6: Identify and Set Passionate Goals
+Step 6: Set Passionate Goals

 Step 7: Gain Clarity About Your Future